Your Custom Text Here

 SAMPLE LESSON - Do the Tiger Lesson!

 The tiger lesson is from Draw Write Now, Book 7.
-This artwork and writing is from a 1st-2nd grade class (6 to 8 years-old.)
-The teacher was Marie Hablitzel, author of Draw Write Now.
-Marie volunteered in Mrs. Crocket's classroom at Community Christian School in Red Bluff, California.
+After retiring as a public school teacher, Marie Hablitzel volunteered in Mrs. Crocket's classroom at Community Christian School in Red Bluff, California, a 1st-2nd grade class (6 to 8 years-olds).

 Marie taught this lesson each spring.
 Such fun!
 The Bengal Tiger lives in southern Asia and it's stripes help camouflage the animal in the shadows of the tall grass.